dbousque/lymp/README.md

 Performance is very good for almost all use cases.
 On my setup the overhead associated with a function call is roughly 60 μs.
 You can launch the benchmark to see what the overhead is on yours.
 Performance could be improved by using other IPC methods, such as shared memory.

-lymp ?
+"lymp" ?

-`pyml` was already taken, and so were `ocpy` and `pyoc`, so I figured I would just mix letters.
+"pyml" was already taken, and so were "ocpy" and "pyoc", so I figured I would just mix letters.

 TODO

 If it matters to you, better support for Python exceptions could be implemented (currently, a Pyexception is raised).
 Also, better performance would be pretty easy to get.
+Support for dicts and named arguments could be added.
 We could also add the option to log Python's stdout to OCaml's stdout (there would be some drawbacks but it might be worth it).
-If you have any suggestions, you are welcome to contact me or to make a pull request.
+You are welcome to make pull requests and suggestions.